VvS-2403/smart-obesity-predictor/approach_documentation.md

 **Objective:** Predict obesity levels (7 classes) based on health and lifestyle features from the UCI Obesity dataset.
 Beyond basic classification, explore whether the **numeric encoding of categorical target labels** affects model performance.

-**Core Hypothesis:** Tree-based models are not invariant to label ordering, and different class label mappings can alter learning behavior — particularly for imbalanced and ordinal classes.
+**Core Hypothesis:** Tree-based multiclass implementations are invariant to class identity, but not invariant to label encoding under specific loss formulations, reduction strategies, and implementation details.
 ---

 ## 2. 🧹 Data Preprocessing